FTL: Faster Than Light: FTL: Advanced Edition

-In November 2013, Subset announced that FTL: Advanced Edition was under development, and would add several new events, ships, equipment and other features to the existing game.
+FTL: Advanced Edition adds several new events, ships, equipment and other features to the existing game.
 This version was released on April 3, 2014 as a free update for FTL owners, and as a separate release for iPad devices, with the potential for other mobile systems in the future.
-Chris Avellone was announced as 'special guest writer' on the project.
+Chris Avellone was a 'special guest writer' on the project.

 A new playable species, the Lanius — metallic lifeforms that reduce oxygen levels in any room they are in — were introduced.
 Additional components added to the game included a clone bay, a counterpart to the medical bay that creates clones of deceased crew with a small penalty against their skills, hacking drones that target specific systems on an enemy ship, a mind control system able to take control of an enemy crew member, a pulsar environmental hazard which periodically disables a ship's systems, and battery systems to give the player a short burst of power at their discretion.
 Other new features included a new ship, a third layout for eight of the now ten ships, new weapons, and additional beacon encounters, as well as a new sector.
 An additional Hard difficulty mode was also introduced.
 All of the expansion's content can be disabled within the game if preferred.

 The team looked at bringing this version to the PlayStation Vita, which also would have supported touch controls, but ultimately believed that the screen size of the system was too limiting for the game.

 In 2020, Subset updated the Steam version of the game to make the game's achievements cloud-based.

 Subset Games has stated that they would not likely create a direct sequel to FTL, though future games they are planning may include similar concepts that were introduced in FTL.
 Their subsequent game, Into the Breach was not funded through Kickstarter and it is unlikely that they will use the platform in future, as they have raised enough money through sales of FTL to fund future projects.